kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 37 Hard disk drives.md

 Random workload - issues small reads to random locations on the disk Sequential workload - reads a large number of sectors consecutively from the disk without jumping around

+Sequential workload is typically faster for reading/writing data from a disk so SSDs are used.
+HDDs are used for storing large data.

+### Disk Scheduling